Top 10 Toughest HR Questions: Asked and Answered

 Don't let your goals and resolutions fall by the wayside.
 Chances are that to achieve your dreams and live a life you love, those goals and resolutions are crucial.
 You can focus on accomplishing goals.

 Difficult people exist in every workplace.
-Difficult people come in every variety, and no workplace is without them.
-How difficult a person is for you to deal with depends on your self-esteem, your self-confidence, and the amount of professional courage you are willing to exercise.
+Difficult people come in hundreds of variations, and no workplace can claim that difficult people don't exist.
+How difficult a person is for you to deal with depends on you: your self-esteem, your self-confidence, and the amount of professional courage you are willing to exercise to confront problems and poor behavior.

 Dealing with difficult people is easier when the person is just generally obnoxious or when the behavior affects more than one person.
-Dealing with difficult people is much tougher when they are attacking you or undermining your professional contribution.
+Dealing with difficult people is much tougher when they are attacking you or attempting to undermine your professional contribution and good name.

 You're weary.
 You're frustrated.
 You're unhappy.
 You're demotivated.
-Your interaction with your boss leaves you cold.
-He's a bully, intrusive, controlling, picky and petty.
+Your interaction with your boss is beyond unbearable.
+Your boss is a bully, controlling, picky, and petty or an easily manipulated good old person.

-He takes credit for your hard work and never provides positive feedback.
-Moreover, he misses every meeting he has scheduled with you.
+The boss takes credit for your hard work and never provides positive feedback.
+Moreover, the manager misses every meeting that is scheduled with you so you never have a chance to share your thoughts.

-He's a bad boss, seriously bad to the bone.
-Dealing with less than effective managers, or just plain bad managers and bad bosses is a challenge too many employees face every day.
+Your boss is a bad boss.
+Dealing with less than effective managers, or just plain bad managers is a challenge too many employees face every day.
 These ideas will help you deal with your bad boss.

-People in every workplace talk about building the team, working as a team, and my team, but most of them do not understand how to create the experience of teamwork or how to develop an effective team.
+People in workplaces talk about how to build a team, how to get a group working as a team, and my team.
+But, the problem is that most of them do not understand how to create the experience of teamwork or how to develop an effective team.

 These twelve tips cover the concepts necessary to build a successful work team.
 Use these twelve tips to build successful work teams.